-Common law classified the lawful visitors into two categories - invitees and licenses and laid separate rules for obligations towards each one of there.
+Common law classified the lawful visitors into two categories - invitees and licensees and laid separate rules for obligations towards each one of them.

 For example:- A, who was a gas filter, entered the B's premises for testing certain gas fittings there.
 While doing so he fell from an unfenced opening on the upper floor and was injured.
 A, being an invitee on those premises B was held liable for the inquiry caused to him.

 In case of a licensee, She owes a duty to give due warning of any latest defect or canceled danger in her premises of which he was aware.
 He would have no liability for her caused by dangers not known to him.

 For example:- A went to stay with her sister in a building entered by B and let out to her sister's husband.
 The defendants were in possession of her common staircase.
 Owing to meaning way of the cement; there was a depression in one of the stairs, the plaintiffs' heel was caught in the depression.
 She fell from there and got injured.
 In an action against the defendant, it was held that the plaintiff her only for a canceled danger.
 In this case, her injury to her plaintiff was due to the danger which was obvious and could have been observed her, her defendants could not be made liable for her same.